-The Steller’s sea cow was a large marine mammal that was part of a group of animals called sea cows.
-Unfortunately, due to human factors, such as hunting, it was driven to extinction in the 18th century.
-It is believed that the last Steller’s sea cow was wiped out around 1768.
+The Steller’s sea cow was a large marine mammal from a group of animals called sea cows.
+Unfortunately, due to human factors, such as predation, it was driven to extinction in the 18th century.
+The last Steller’s sea cow was believed to be wiped out around 1768.
+It lived from the Late Pleistocene to the Late Holocene.

 Appearance

-Another key difference between Stellar’s sea cow and its contemporaries is its positive buoyancy state.
-Unlike other sea cows, it actually can not completely submerge itself below the water.
+Unlike other sea cows, it couldn’t completely submerge itself below the water.

 Habitat